mw0/gcp/readme.md

 Now that I am looking at general techniques for inferring meaning from data, I ask the question of how to find anomalies automatically.
 I've long wanted to work with deep convolution neural networks (DCNNs), so images are a natural, but far from exhaustive, choice of subject matter.

-The [linked here](http://www.rustytrephine.info "Try this App!") shows examples of images that have been processed through a DCNN, and returns those with the 10 highest scores computed by an anomaly algorithm.
+The [app linked here](http://www.rustytrephine.info "Try this App!") shows examples of images that have been processed through a DCNN, and returns those with the 10 highest scores computed by an anomaly algorithm.
-To be more specific, high-level feature weights are extracted from the back end of the DCNN
+To be more specific, high-level feature weights are extracted from the back end of the DCNN, and fed into an Isolation Forest routine.
+Those found to be least alike the bulk of the photos in the collection are listed.

- the inputs to the anomaly detection algorithm are high-level feature weights from the DCNN. takes images uploaded by users, pre-processes them, feeds them through a convolution neural network, and extracts high-level feature weights.
-Those weights for the collection of images are fed into an Isolation Forest model to generate anomaly scores.
+It would be too easy to cherry pick results, so you also have the option of trying it out yourself with photos you upload.

 ## Outline:
 * Isolation Forest